SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/avatar.md

 ---
 title: Changing avatar
-description: Changing avatar
+description: API calls to assign and upload avatars.
+Avatars can't be changed through `/employee/update`, you must use either `assign` (to set avatar to one of preset icons), or `upload` (to upload your own image).
 ---

 # Changing avatar

+API path: `/employee/avatar`.

 Avatars can't be changed through `/employee/update`, you must use either `assign` (to set avatar to one of preset icons), or `upload` (to upload your own image).

-## API actions

-API base path: `/employee/avatar`.

 ### assign